Log in for prices and ordering

 Organic, Vineyard-driven Margaret River at its Finest

-This impeccably run estate crafts a set of wines that ooze style and class.
-Even better, the quality just keeps getting better and better, reflecting the continual evolution in the vineyard and winery.
-It was Michael Wright who immaculately built this property into the beacon of quality it has become today.
-While Voyager’s founder and visionary sadly passed away in 2012, he left a powerful legacy of absolute commitment to quality that today pervades every corner of Voyager.
-The Estate remains family-owned, with Michael’s daughter, Alex Burt (nee Wright), matching her father’s fanatical attention to detail with an environmental conscience that has opened another important chapter in the history of this Estate.
+The wines of this impeccably run estate ooze style and class.
+Even better, the quality continues to grow, reflecting the evolution in the vineyard and winery.
+It was Michael Wright who built this property into the beacon of quality it has become.
+While Voyager’s founder and visionary sadly passed away in 2012, he left a legacy of commitment to quality that today pervades every aspect of Voyager.
+The estate remains family-owned, with Michael’s daughter, Alex Burt, matching her father’s fanatical attention to detail with an environmental conscience that has kicked this estate into another gear.

-All of Voyager’s wines are estate grown and are made to reflect the unique climate and qualities of Steven’s Valley in Margaret River where they are based.
-They are in good company in the location regard, Leeuwin Estate and Xanadu complete the triumvirate of quality in this small but highly prestigious Valley.
-It is this location that is paramount to understanding the Voyager wines’ style and quality.
-Long regarded as a key sub-region for the finest Margaret River Chardonnay, it is also capable of producing much finer and fresher Cabernet than the sub-regions further north.
-The geology here is amongst the oldest in Australia and the gravel soils (free draining with a high mineral content), aspect and consistent maritime influence form the foundations of Voyager's perfumed, elegantly proportioned wines.
+Voyager is certified organic; all wines are estate-grown and reflect the unique climate and qualities of its home base in Steven’s Valley, Margaret River.
+They are in good company; Leeuwin Estate and Xanadu complete a revered triumvirate in this small but prestigious valley.
+Long regarded as a key subregion for the finest Margaret River Chardonnay, it can produce much finer and fresher Cabernet than the more northern subregions.
+The geology is among the oldest in Australia, and the gravel soils (free draining with a high mineral content), aspect and consistent maritime influence form the foundations of Voyager's perfumed, elegantly proportioned wines.

-The Voyager Estate team is in it for the long haul—between winery manager Travis Lemm, Vineyard manager Glen Ryan and assistant winemaker James Penton there is 45 years’ experience at Voyager Estate alone.
-The brain’s trust consequently has an intimate knowledge of the sites, clones, region and style—and together with Chief Winemaker Tim Shand, they translate this intellect seamlessly into the glass.
-Viticultural integrity plays a huge role at Voyager Estate.
-Over the last 25 years, they have put the health of their soils, vines and land first and foremost.
-In conjunction with organic practices in all vineyards and in the winery; there are specific clones matched to appropriate soil types; each plot of soil is micro-managed with specific viticulture and harvest dates; grape marc and kitchen scraps are used for compost; a telemetry-controlled irrigation system is used to conserve precious water resources; and each parcel of fruit is hand harvested and fermented separately.
+Over the last 25 years, Voyager Estate has put the health of their soils, vines and land first.
+In conjunction with organic practices in all vineyards and the winery, there are specific clones matched to appropriate soil types; each plot of soil is micro-managed with specific viticulture and harvest dates; grape marc and kitchen scraps are used for compost; a telemetry-controlled irrigation system is used to conserve precious water resources; and each parcel of fruit is hand harvested and fermented separately.
 Time and resources are deployed where they matter—the vineyard.
+It promises to kick into another gear with the dawning of the Shand and Saunders era.

 Currently Available

 Fruit for the Chenin Blanc comes from three organically farmed estate blocks on the Voyager Estate property.
-Voyager has some of the oldest Chenin Blanc in the Margaret River region, with some of the vines planted as far back as 1978.
-The vineyard soils are mostly gravelly loams with stony clay subsoils, providing excellent drainage and good moisture-holding capacity.
-The resulting fruit has exceptional balance.
-From another excellent vintage characterised by sunshine and warmth, this year’s wine is an intensely flavoured, beautifully ripe expression of Margaret River Chenin Blanc.
-Made in the classic Voyager mould, organically grown fruit was hand-picked and immediately pressed to tank on arrival at the winery.
-The juice settled over the following two days before fermenting in stainless steel and older French puncheons (20% new).
-Following a short maturation, the parcels were blended before bottling in June 2023.
+Voyager has some of the oldest Chenin Blanc in Margaret River, with some of the vines planted as far back as 1978.
+The soils are mostly gravelly loams with stony clay subsoils, providing excellent drainage and good moisture-holding capacity.
+Yields are kept low, and the resulting fruit has coastal expression and exceptional balance.
+Voyager’s Chenin thrived in the sunny and warm conditions of 2024.
+The fruit was picked at full ripeness while maintaining a crisp, fresh line of acidity.
+It’s an intensely flavoured, beautifully pitched expression of Margaret River Chenin.
+Made in the classic Voyager mould, the organically grown fruit was picked by hand and pressed to tank immediately to preserve as much brightness and primary profile as possible.
+After settling, a small portion was sent to older French puncheons for fermentation and maturation, adding texture and weight to the final wine.
+The parcels were blended and bottled in June 2024 following a short maturation.
+This is fresh as a daisy, full of bright, pretty blossom and yellow apple, Meyer lemon and some talcy, stony depth.
+The texture is spot-on with great phenolic chew, puckering pinch and fleshy weight leading to a honey-touched finish.
+For the money, just magic.

 Voyager Estate Coastal Cabernet Sauvignon 2021